 What’s a typical Paleo meal look like?

 Okay, so you’re off to a good start.
 Your fridge looks like a farmers’ market and you’ve shed your pantry of all grains, peanut butter, and processed foods.
 What now?

-Chicken salad, bunless burgers, salads, stir-fries, grilled fish, and chopped liver are all Paleo-approved lunch and dinner options, Michalczyk says.
-Just one caveat: When prepping, it’s important to remember that most sauces, marinades, and dressings are not Paleo-approved, as they often contain hidden sugars or not-so-healthy oils.
+Chicken salad, bunless burgers, salads, stir-fries, and grilled fish are all Paleo-approved lunch and dinner options, Michalczyk says.
+Just one caveat: When prepping for yourself, it’s important to remember that most sauces, marinades, and dressings are not Paleo-approved, as they often contain hidden sugars or not-so-healthy oils.